sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

          📜 SomeClass.java              🔨 SomeClassTests.java
 ```

-This approach allows test code to access to all the `public` and package visible members of the classes under test.
+This approach allows test code to access all the `public` and package visible members of the classes under test.

 Who made it and still makes it work today?
 The **`classpath`**!
 Every classpath element points to a root of assets contributing to the resources available at runtime.